 Final verdict: It depends on what you need

 Cap One and Ally have a lot in common.
 With either bank, you’ll find affordable, convenient and solid deposit accounts.
 Both banks offer similar APYs on savings products with no monthly fees, opening deposit requirements or overdraft fees.
-Additionally, both Ally and Capital One offer CDs with APYs up to 4.00% APY with no minimum deposit requirement, compared to the typical $1,000 deposit that most banks require.
+Additionally, both Ally and Capital One offer CDs with similar APYs and no minimum deposit requirements, compared to the typical $1,000 deposit that most banks require.

-However, Capital One is likely better suited for families with kids and those who prefer in-person support, while Ally is better if you’d like to do all things financial with one bank.
+However, Capital One is likely better suited for those who prefer in-person support and strong credit card options, while Ally is better if you want deposit accounts and investing options.

-Ally offers investing, lending and banking, while Cap One has stopped offering investment and personal lending services.
-However, Cap One offers kids’ banking and has physical branch locations across the country, whereas Ally is an entirely online bank, so you won’t have access to in-person support or the ability to make cash deposits.
+Ally offers investing and banking, while Cap One has stopped offering investment and personal lending services.
+However, Cap One offers kids’ banking and has physical branch locations across the country, whereas Ally is an entirely online bank, so you won’t have access to in-person support.

 Ally Bank at a glance